sch3fr/StudyDump/README.md

 I don't know what was I doning wrong yesterday, but today I changed 1 single line of code and the TBD dummy project works as intended!.
 Sure there are some improvements I'd have to do if I wanted to release it or something, BUT the minimum viable product is there!
 Now I need to implement it to Just(To)DoIt!
 ## 2-AUG-21
 Seems like my work yesterday is paying of.
 While not everything is working yet, it did help me a lot to understand some of the things.
 What makes me especially happy is that most of my compiler issues are not caused by bad logic, but by forgetting ';' and '}'.
+## 3-AUG-21
+Usualy I like to do my programming the first thing in the morning, but today I was busy with family stuff so I'm programming in the evening.
+It is kinda weird, I'm tired.
+I did have a coffee, but I feel like I'm just tired FASTER.
+Anyway I tried to do some more things with JustToDoIt. yeah.